Simon Court

 Simon Thomas Court is a New Zealand politician.
-He became a Member of Parliament in the New Zealand parliament at the 2020 general election as a representative of the ACT New Zealand party.
+He has been a Member of Parliament for ACT New Zealand since the 2020 general election.

 Early life and career

 Court went to Auckland Grammar School and then attended Unitec to study civil engineering.
+At age 17, he was shot in the foot; Court said that this was after a cannabis deal his friend made went badly.

-He has public and private sector experience and worked in Auckland, Wellington and Fiji.
+Court has public and private sector experience and worked in Auckland, Wellington and Fiji.
 For Auckland City Council, he worked as a civil and environmental engineer, and before entering parliament, he was running his own engineering firm.

 In 2016 and 2017, Court worked for engineering consultancy MWH Global in Fiji.
-The consultancy lost its contract with the Fiji Roads Authority on alleged pay disputes and Court and one other employee were deported from Fiji.
-According to Court, the deportation was in response to him speaking out about Chinese Communist party contractors' workmanship.
+The consultancy lost its contract with the Fiji Roads Authority on alleged pay disputes, and Court and one other employee were deported from Fiji.
+According to Court, the deportation was in response to him speaking out about Chinese Communist Party contractors' workmanship.
 Fiji Roads Authority reportedly "accused MWH of extortion, breaking contract, and damaging the country", but Court disputed this, saying he did not see any evidence of that.